The Benny Hill Show: DVD releases

-In 2004, the hour-long Thames specials were released uncut (except for ad-break bumpers) in Region 1 DVD sets for the U.S. by A&E Home Video (under license from Thames, talkbackTHAMES and FremantleMedia International), entitled Benny Hill: Complete & Unadulterated.
-Each set represents multiple years of the show in order of original airings, with "Benny Hill Trivia Challenges", a booklet and extras.
-All 58 episodes of the Thames years (1969-1989) were showcased in the collection, but Hill's 1977 Australian TV special ("Down Under") was not, and remains unavailable on DVD.
+In 2004, the hour-long Thames specials were released uncut (except for ad-break bumpers) in a six-set, 18 disc Region 1 DVD collection for the U.S. by A&E Home Video (under license from Thames, talkbackTHAMES and FremantleMedia International), entitled Benny Hill: Complete & Unadulterated.
+Each DVD set has three discs, representing multiple years of the show in order of the original show airings, with "Benny Hill Trivia Challenges", a booklet containing a listing of sketches from each DVD disk, and documentary extras.
+All 58 episodes of the Thames years (1969–1989) were showcased in the collection, but Hill's 1977 Australian TV special ("Down Under") was not, and remains unavailable on DVD.

 In 2005, the Thames specials began to appear uncut (including the original ad-break bumpers) in Region 2 DVD sets, each representing one year and entitled The Benny Hill Annual.
 Sets for each year from 1970 through 1989 have been released on DVD by Network.
 Two box sets were released of the 1970–1979 Annuals and 1980–1989 Annuals, with a set containing all the Annuals "double bundled up together".

-In 2005, Warner Home Video released a collection of the surviving black-and-white half-hour episodes Hill did for the BBC in the 1950s and 1960s (roughly half of them still exist) on Region 1 DVD as Benny Hill: The Lost Years.
-In Australia, Via Vision released The Benny Hill Annuals complete box set (1970-1989) on August 3, 2022.
+In 2005, Warner Home Video released a DVD featuring a three-hour collection of clips from some of the surviving black-and-white episodes Hill did for the BBC in the 1950s and 1960s (roughly half of them no longer exist) on Region 1 DVD as Benny Hill: The Lost Years.
+In Australia, Via Vision released The Benny Hill Annuals complete box set (1970–1989) on August 3, 2022.